pietroreggiani/pietroreggiani.github.io/_pages/research.md

 ## Ph.D.
 Job Market Paper

-**"Climate Change Expectations: Evidence from Earnings Forecasts"**
+### "Climate Change Expectations: Evidence from Earnings Forecasts"
+Draft available soon.

 *I study the effects of changes in climate change expectations on forecasts of cash flows of public firms.
     I use data on financial analysts' forecasts of firm earnings, and local temperatures as shifters of their